elrond-giants/elrond-sft/README.md

 ### Generate a PEM file wallet

-Make sure you have a PEM file wallet in the current directly (the one you're running the package from).
+Make sure you have a PEM file wallet called `wallet.pem` in the current directly (the one you're running the package from).
 _You can use [erdpy](https://docs.elrond.com/sdk-and-tools/erdpy/erdpy/) to generate a PEM file wallet by running `erdpy wallet new --pem --output-path wallet`_

 ### Mint SFT